Each Doxaerie model sculpture is one off and each subject is usually built

 model received a number of coats of clear lacquer, then the aft fuselage was

 taped off and two more coats of clear lacquer applied to simulate the fabric

 up of the completed model’s cockpit area showing the skeleton personal marking.

-On the actual aircraft the markings on each side of the fuselage were not
+The markings on each side of the fuselage were not exactly the same.

 up of the 242 Squadron insignia, the 242 boot kicking Hitler.
 This had a burned